rydmike/flex_color_scheme/README.md

   Theme.of(context).colorScheme.secondary;
 ```

-Where we fall back to the default color that the FAB widget actually uses by default if the color is not defined.
+Where we in this example fall back to the color that the FAB widget would use by default, if its sub-theme data or
+its background color is not defined.
+The above definition is already much safer, if you always expect to find a
-This is already much safer, you can certainly add even more null fallbacks to it, but for them to
+Color value.
+You can certainly add even more null fallbacks to it, but for them to be needed you probably have
-be needed you probably have other use case issues as well.
+other use case issues as well.

 FlexColorScheme will try to not change past creation of its none null sub-themes, but ultimately changes to these
 implementation details are only considered breaking if they produce a theme that is visibly different from
 past behavior.

 Flutter SDK may also change some of its implementation details of ThemeData.
 Take for example the broken
-Chip case, if it is modified to fix its dark theme bug someday, then FlexColorScheme would have no reason
+Chip case, if it is modified to fix its dark theme bug, then FlexColorScheme would have no reason
 for its own fix.
 In cases where Flutter defaults moves in a direction that the same definition is no longer
-needed in FlexColorScheme, such sub-theme definitions will eventually be removed, **but not without due warning**.
+needed in FlexColorScheme, such sub-theme definitions may eventually be removed, **but not without due warning**.

-One such case is actually the `floatingActionButtonTheme` sub-theme that FlexColorScheme currently creates.
+One current such case is actually the `floatingActionButtonTheme` sub-theme that FlexColorScheme currently creates.
 The used sub-theme does not change current default behavior.
-However, in some earlier version of Flutter there was
+However, in some earlier versions of Flutter there was
-a severe deprecation warning if the sub-theme was not defined.
-FlexColorScheme actually existed for quite a while before
+a severe deprecation warning if the current sub-theme was not defined.
+(FlexColorScheme actually existed for quite
-it was published as a package on pub.dev.
-In was recently observed that in current version, the Flutter SDK default and
+a while before it was published as a package on pub.dev, the current definition is a remnant of that).
+It was recently observed that in current Flutter version, the Flutter SDK default and
-FlexColorScheme sub-theme now agrees 100% on the design and there is also no longer any deprecated warning if
+FlexColorScheme sub-theme now agrees 100% on the design and there is no longer any deprecated warning if
 the sub-theme is totally removed from FlexColorScheme's theme definition.
-Thus this sub-theme definition will be
+This sub-theme definition is thus no
-removed from FlexColorScheme, but in this case it will wait until release 2.0.0 (null safe version) that will
+longer necessary and will be removed from FlexColorScheme.
+In this case it will wait until release 2.0.0
-anyway contain breaking changes.
+(null safe version) that will contain other breaking changes as well.
 Consider this as pre-info of this change though.

 * **AppBarTheme** in `ThemeData.appBarTheme` is NOT null.
   The actual values are defined to match the offered convenience theming options for the AppBar.
   The property values depend on made configuration choices.
   When the these matters land in stable [#71184](https://github.com/flutter/flutter/pull/71184)